golioth/developer-training/website/docs/intro.md

 This is a place where you're going to learn about Golioth features by programming real hardware using the Golioth Zephyr SDK.

-Plan to spend anywhere about 120 minutes to get through the majority of these demos and associated content.
+Plan to spend about 120 minutes to get through the majority of these demos and associated content.
 There are optional exercises for basic I/O and sensors when you have more time available.
 This is mainly meant as a guided training (either over video conference or in-person), but there will eventually be links to watch some of the presentation content asynchronously.

 Instructors are here to offer a guiding hand and to answer questions live.
 In the event you're taking this training asynchronously, utilize [our forum](https://forum.golioth.io) and [our Discord channel](https://golioth.io/discord) for wherever you get stuck.

-## How can you use this material after training is over?
+## How can you use this information in your work?

-Developers who successfully complete this training should feel confident that they will be able to program and deploy a simple IoT system to the field in their application.
+Developers who successfully complete this training should be able to program and deploy a simple IoT system to the field in their application.
 Future training modules around more in-depth Zephyr RTOS utilization will better prepare them for creating even more custom embedded applications.

 ## What is Zephyr RTOS?
 Why are we learning it?